dippy2214/Checkers-AI/README.md

 AI logic.
 I've tried it out and it's fine, not the worst thing in the world, but I didn't become a programmer to automate the problem solving phase.
 It's what
 I fell in love with coding for, and I want to understand everything my code is doing and why it's so cool and what all the clever little optimisations are.

+With my decision narrowed down to conventional techniques I decided (as you will know if you looked at the presentation earlier) to make a monte-carlo search tree based algorithm.
+I had an interest in these algorithms from my time looking into chess AI, and was aware of their use in other board games like scrabble as well.
+The technique was fit for my purposes, and seemed like a very reasonable scope for this uni project, with plenty of room for further optimisation if I got my work done and fancied a fun little project for a higher grade.